 Respect Me is Scotland's anti-bullying service.
-Here, Respect Me's communications manager, Pamela Graham, offers parents advice on bullying: how to recognise it and how to help children caught up in it
+Here, communications manager, Pamela Graham, offers parents advice on bullying, whether it happens online or off

 How do I know if it’s bullying?